 Manuel Antonio National Park

-Manuel Antonio National Park is relatively small in comparison to some of the other famous national parks, but offers visitors some of the most frequent wildlife sightings.
-The park is made up of primary forest, secondary forest, mangrove swamp, lagoons, and coastal habitat.
-There are over 100 different types of mammals and nearly 200 different varieties of birds that have made their home in this world famous national park.
+Manuel Antonio National Park is relatively small compared to some of the more famous national parks in Costa Rica, but offers some of the most frequent wildlife sightings.
+It’s formed of primary and secondary forests, mangrove swamps, lagoons and coastal habitats.
+And there are more than 100 types of mammal and nearly 200 bird species that live here.

 Corcovado National Park

 Tortuguero National Park

 Tortuguero National Park is a rather remote park on the Caribbean coast; you can only access it by taking a small plane or boat.
 The remoteness has helped make it an exquisite place to see a variety of wildlife – it’s Costa Rica’s answer to the Amazon rainforest.
 The beaches here are especially important to all four native sea turtle species, which come here to nest every year.